OrnlyP63/attention-auto-encoder/README.md

   1. Market-Value-to-Realized-Value (MVRV): Identifies overvaluation/undervaluation.

     The MVRV ratio compares a cryptocurrency’s market capitalization to its realized capitalization, showing whether the asset is overvalued or undervalued.
 A high MVRV suggests that holders have large unrealized profits, increasing the risk of profit-taking and price corrections.
 A low MVRV indicates potential buying opportunities as the asset may be undervalued.
 This metric helps traders identify market tops and bottoms for better entry and exit decisions.
-The MVRV ratio is defined as:

-  $$MVRV = \frac{\text{Market Value}}{\text{Realized Value}}$$
+The MVRV ratio is defined as: $$MVRV = \frac{\text{Market Value}}{\text{Realized Value}}$$

-  where **Market value (Market Capitalization)** is the total market worth of all circulating coins

-  $$\text{Market Value} = \text{Price} \times \text{Circulating Supply}$$
+  where **Market value (Market Capitalization)** is the total market worth of all circulating coins $$\text{Market Value} = \text{Price} \times \text{Circulating Supply}$$

-  and Realized Value is the sum of all coins valued at their last moved price:

-  $\text{Realized Value} = \sum_{i=1}^{N} \text{Price}_i \times \text{Coins}_{i}$
+  and Realized Value is the sum of all coins valued at their last moved price: $$\text{Realized Value} = \sum_{i=1}^{N} \text{Price}_i \times \text{Coins}_{i}$$

   1. Network-Value-to-Transaction (NVT) Ratio: Assesses network activity and speculative behavior.

     The NVT ratio compares a cryptocurrency’s market value to its transaction volume, similar to the P/E ratio in stocks.
 A high NVT suggests overvaluation or speculation, while a low NVT indicates strong network fundamentals and a healthier valuation.
 This ratio helps detect bubbles and undervaluation, providing insights beyond price movements for better trading strategies.
-The NVT ratio is given by:

-  $$NVT = \frac{\text{Market Value}}{\text{Transaction Volume}}$$
+The NVT ratio is given by: $$NVT = \frac{\text{Market Value}}{\text{Transaction Volume}}$$

   where **Transaction Volume** is the total on-chain transaction value over a given period.